Overview of Static Equipment Inspection

 Pressure Vessels

-• NB-23: Rules for in-service inspection, repair, and alteration of pressure-retaining items.
+• NB-23: Provides rules for in-service inspection, repair, and alteration of pressure-retaining items.
+It guides inspectors on qualification requirements, examination methods, and acceptance criteria for vessels operating under pressure.

 Storage Tanks